omgchyah/nasa-ecohackers-app/README.md

 ✅ Prerequisites

-Make sure you have the following installed before proceeding:
+Make sure you have the following installed:

     Java JDK (version 17 or higher) ☕
     Node.js (version 14 or higher) 🟢